Gits0L/exploratory-data-analysis---customer-loans-in-finance580/README.md

 The goal of this project is to gain proficiency in navigating and interpreting the loan information dataset.
 This is essential to enable the company to make well-informed decisions regarding loan approvals and, simultaneously, to effectively manage and mitigate any associated risks.
 It also serves as a significant milestone within the data sicence bootcamp, offering an industry specific example for users to understand the steps involved in analysing a dataset and the impact of analytical insights on strategic decision-making within a real-world business context.

 ###
-- using classes
+- Using classes
+- Class inheritance
+- Loading data from different file types (csv, yaml)
-- defining functions
+- Defining functions
 -